botwiki/botwiki.org/content/resources/twitterbots.md

 - [hugovk/randimgbot](https://github.com/hugovk/randimgbot) -- an example of a bot that picks a random image and posts it, used by [@FlagFacts](https://twitter.com/FlagFacts)
 - [bobpoekert/spatchwork](https://github.com/bobpoekert/spatchwork) -- segmentation-based image filter ("patchwork" effect)

 ### [¶](#other){.pilcrow} Tools, other {#other}

+- [twitter/twitter-text](https://github.com/twitter/twitter-text/) --  a collection of libraries and conformance tests to standardize parsing of tweet text

 #### [¶](#other-nodejs){.pilcrow} node.js {#other-nodejs}